 Wondering what the name of the latest macOS version is?
 Curious about the versions of Mac OS X that came before?
 Here we’ll fill you in on the names of the different versions of the Mac operating system in order: from the newest macOS to the first version of Mac OS X and the codenames that Apple used for them.
 We’ll also show you how you can check which version of macOS you are running and find out what the latest version of macOS is.

-However, Monterey won’t be the newest version of macOS for long.
-Apple unveiled its plans for the next version of macOS at its Worldwide Developers Conference (WWDC) on June 6, 2022.
-At the keynote that kicked off the WWDC conference Apple revealed details of macOS 13 Ventura.
-The final version will then be available to download in the fall (usually in the September or October time frame).
+Ventura will eventually be replaced in the fall of 2023 with whatever the next version of macOS will be – Apple will reveal all at the keynote that kicks off the WWDC conference for 2023 before making the final version available to download in the fall (usually in the September or October time frame).

-Mac OS X first launched more than twenty one years ago on 24 March 2001.
+Mac OS X was launched more than two decades ago on March 24, 2001.
 There’s been a lot of change over those two decades: good and bad.
 From the problems with the first edition (it was slow and didn’t run important apps like Microsoft Word) Mac OS X has evolved through various iterations and various designs to what we know today.
-We’ve seen tight integration with iOS devices, the incorporation of the cloud, and the arrival of excellent and helpful features including integrated Time Machine back ups, Quick Look – which lets you see a preview of a document without opening the application, and innovations like Expose and Spaces and Desktop Stacks to help you work efficiently.
+We’ve seen tight integration with iOS devices, the incorporation of the cloud, and the arrival of excellent and helpful features including integrated Time Machine backups, Quick Look – which lets you see a preview of a document without opening the application, and innovations like Expose and Spaces and Desktop Stacks to help you work efficiently.

 For an overview of the features of the various versions of the Mac operating system, showing how it has developed over time, take a look at our video above.
 If you want to know the names Apple assigned to Mac OS X over the years, and the codenames that were used internally, read on.